stf-lab/limesurvey-excel-builder/README.md

   - Font color → `<span style='color:#HEX'>`
 - **Partial formatting** — if only one word in a cell is bold or colored, only that word gets HTML tags
 - Cells already containing HTML are passed through unchanged
+- **S rows are always plain text** — HTML conversion is never applied to survey settings rows, regardless of cell formatting.
+If formatting is detected on an S row (e.g. LibreOffice auto-formatting an email address as a hyperlink), the script emits a warning and ignores it

 ### Survey Structure